 However, the term might leave room for ambiguity and interpretation that you did not intend.
 As discussed, there are some variations on per stirpes and per capita, and it might not be sufficient to write "to my living descendants, per stirpes" in your will without fully explaining it.
 State law tends to take precedence if you aren't clear about your intentions.
 This could get tedious, so you should consult an estate planning attorney to ensure the rightful heirs get the proper inheritance you intended.

 One way around per stirpes is to name a contingent beneficiary, who receives the asset when the primary beneficiary has died.
 It’s also good to update your will as frequently as needed.

-You can create a will using attorney-approved tools by downloading the Policygenius app.
+You can create a will using attorney-approved tools with Policygenius.